splunk/public-o11y-docs/admin/admin-onboarding/phase2/phase2-im.rst

 Add Splunk Observability Cloud to your CI/CD pipeline
 =========================================================

-During this phase, there should already be some deployment of exporters and pipelines for OTel agents.
-For teams that are familiar with tools such as ansible, chef, puppet or equivalent, utilizing these exporter and pipeline templates using OTel will be recommended.
+You should have already deployed exporters and pipelines for OTel agents.
+For teams that are familiar with tools such as Ansible, Chef, Puppet or equivalent, use the exporter and pipeline templates using OpenTelemetry agents.

-Adding different services into the pipeline will be recommended at this point, for example adding a database into the pipeline.
-Note also the ability to utilize OpenTelemetry Collector Contrib (upstream), or send data using the REST APIs, and also send metrics using client libraries.
+At this point you are ready to add services into your pipeline.
+For example, you might add a database into the pipeline.
+You can also use the upstream OTel Collector project or send data using the Splunk Observability Cloud REST API.
+You can also send metrics using client libraries.

-* For details about adding receives for a database, see :ref:`databases`.
+* For details about adding receivers for a database, see :ref:`databases`.
 * For information about using the upstream OTEL Collector, see :ref:`using-upstream-otel`.
-* For details on Rest APIs, see :ref:`rest-api-ingest`.
+* For details on the Splunk Observability Cloud REST API, see :ref:`rest-api-ingest`.
-* For details on sending metrics using client libraries, see :new-page:`SignalFlow information messages <https://dev.splunk.com/observability/docs/signalflow/messages/information_messages_specification/?_gl=1*1n3gjs1*_ga*NDUwMTM2Mzg1LjE2ODU0NjEwMDE.*_ga_GS7YF8S63Y*MTY5MDI0NzIzNy4yOS4xLjE2OTAyNTEzNTQuMC4wLjA.*_ga_5EPM2P39FV*MTY5MDI0NDQzMy4zMi4xLjE2OTAyNTEzNTQuMC4wLjA.&_ga=2.157251965.771853185.1690144202-450136385.1685461001#SignalFlow-client-libraries>`.
+* For details on sending metrics using client libraries, see :new-page:`SignalFlow client messages <https://dev.splunk.com/observability/docs/signalflow/messages/information_messages_specification/?_gl=1*1n3gjs1*_ga*NDUwMTM2Mzg1LjE2ODU0NjEwMDE.*_ga_GS7YF8S63Y*MTY5MDI0NzIzNy4yOS4xLjE2OTAyNTEzNTQuMC4wLjA.*_ga_5EPM2P39FV*MTY5MDI0NDQzMy4zMi4xLjE2OTAyNTEzNTQuMC4wLjA.&_ga=2.157251965.771853185.1690144202-450136385.1685461001#SignalFlow-client-libraries>`.

 .. _templates-detect: